jmeis/v2-template/README.md

 ### Required GitHub Status Checks

 Status checks let you know if your commits meet the conditions set for the repository you're contributing to.
 The toolchain ships with a `CI` and a `PR` pipeline.
-Currently, only `tekton/code-branch-protection` status check has to be set required in both the repository.
+Currently, only `tekton/code-branch-protection` status check has to be set required in the repository.
 It is checked by both `PR` and `CI` pipelines.
 To configure your repository to pass branch protection settings checks, read our [step by step guide](./docs/github-repository-configuration.md).

 ---